Saint Margaret of Scotland: Piety

 She attended to charitable works, serving orphans and the poor every day before she ate and washing the feet of the poor in imitation of Christ.
 She rose at midnight each night to attend the liturgy.
 She invited the Benedictine Order to establish a monastery in Dunfermline, Fife in 1072, and established ferries at Queensferry and North Berwick to assist pilgrims journeying from south of the Firth of Forth to St Andrews in Fife.
 She used a cave on the banks of the Tower Burn in Dunfermline as a place of devotion and prayer.
 St Margaret's Cave, now covered beneath a municipal car park, is open to the public.
 Among other deeds, Margaret also instigated the restoration of Iona Abbey.
 She is also known to have interceded for the release of fellow English exiles who had been forced into serfdom by the Norman conquest of England.

 Margaret was as pious privately as she was publicly.
 She spent much of her time in prayer, devotional reading, and ecclesiastical embroidery.
 This apparently had considerable effect on Malcolm, who (with questions of bias) has been portrayed as illiterate: he so admired her piety that he had her books decorated in gold and silver.
 One of these, a pocket gospel book with portraits of the Evangelists, is in the Bodleian Library in Oxford, England.

 Malcolm was largely ignorant of the long-term effects of Margaret's endeavours, not being especially religious himself.
 He was content for her to pursue her reforms as she desired, which was a testament to the strength of and affection in their marriage.

 Death

 Margaret's husband, Malcolm, and their eldest son, Edward, were killed in the Battle of Alnwick against Robert de Mowbray, the Norman Earl of Northumbria, on 13 November 1093.
 Her son, Edgar, was left with the task of informing his mother of their deaths.
 Not yet 50 years old, Margaret died on 16 November 1093, three days after the deaths of her husband and eldest son.
 The cause of death was reportedly grief.

-She was buried before the high altar in Dunfermline Abbey.
-In 1250, the year of her canonisation, her body and that of her husband were exhumed and placed in a new shrine in the abbey.
-The remains of Margaret and Malcolm were removed by the Abbot of Dunfermline, George Durie, to safeguard them from protestant reformers; initially they went to his rural estate at Craigluscar.
-In 1560, Mary, Queen of Scots had Margaret's head removed to Edinburgh Castle as a relic to assist her in childbirth.
-In 1597, Margaret's head ended up with the Jesuits at the Scots College, Douai, France, but it was lost during the French Revolution.
-By 1580 Philip II of Spain had the other remains of Margaret and Malcolm III transferred to the royal monastery, El Escorial, near Madrid, Spain, but their present location has not been discovered.
+She was buried before the high altar in Dunfermline Abbey in Fife.